Piercing Numbers in Circular Societies: Probabilities of Piercing Numbers

-This means that the union of all sets in $S$ is a union of closed intervals whose total length is strictly less than $k \frac{1}{k} = 1$, which implies that not all points on the circle are covered by the approval sets of $S$.
-Therefore, $S$ is a linear-equivalent circular society.
-Choosing a point $x$ not in any approval set and following the cut-and-unroll procedure illustrated in \Cref{fig:linear-equivalent society}, we treat $S$ as a linear society in the remainder of the proof.
+This means that the union of all sets in $\S$ is a union of closed intervals whose total length is strictly less than $k \frac{1}{k} = 1$, which implies that not all points on the circle are covered by the approval sets of $\S$.
+Therefore, $\S$ is essentially a linear society: We can choose a point $x$ not contained in any approval set; then, we can ``cut'' the spectrum at $x$ and ``unroll'' it to produce a linear society.
+Note that choosing a different point $x$ may have the effect of a cyclic permutation of the approval sets in the $S$, but does not affect the results of this theorem.
+We treat $\S$ as a linear society in the remainder of the proof.

+For general collections of arbitrary sets, the task of finding minimum piercing sets is computationally hard.
+However, for linear societies, there is a simple linear-time algorithm that finds a minimum piercing set \cite[Section 1.4]{aamahmood}: Start by ordering the approval sets by their right endpoints.
+Find the approval set with the leftmost right endpoint, $r$, and add $r$ into the piercing set; then, remove all approval sets pierced by $r$.
+Repeat with the remaining sets until all sets are pierced.
+The collection of all right endpoints chosen in this way is a minimum piercing set.
+In addition, the approval sets that correspond to these right endpoints are pairwise disjoint.